habuma/spring-ai-examples/README.md

 project's original Boot version will remain unchanged and you may get build or test errors.
 You'll need to update your Boot version to the version of the example project to fix the build.

+Also note that the project catalog includes a Spring AI RAG example that is maintained in a [separate Git repository](https://github.com/habuma/spring-ai-rag-example).
+Because it's in the project catalog, you can use the Spring CLI to create that project as well.